-The condensed consolidated interim financial statements ("Interim statements") of the Company and its subsidiaries (collectively referred to as "the Group") for the three-months ended 31 March 2022, which are prepared specifically for the purpose of fulfilling an obligation to the Loan Note Holders as per instrument dated 15 June 2021, have been prepared in accordance with IAS 34 Interim financial reporting adopted by the UK.
+The condensed consolidated interim financial statements ("Interim statements") of the Company and its subsidiaries (collectively referred to as "the Group") for the three months ended 31 March 2023 and 2022, have been prepared in accordance with IAS 34 Interim financial reporting adopted by the UK.

-Basis of measurement
+Basis of measurement and going concern

-These interim statements have been prepared on a historical cost basis, except for certain financial assets and liabilities, which are measured at fair value with changes in fair value recorded in profit or loss (FVTPL).
+These interim statements have been prepared on a historical cost basis, except for certain financial assets and liabilities, which are measured at fair value with changes in fair value recorded in profit or loss ("FVTPL").